VaultaFoundation/bootstrap-private-network/README.md

 # Readme

 ## Purpose
-The TLDR; Quickly set up Antelope Software and see Savanna working with near instant finality.
+The TLDR; Quickly set up Antelope Software and multi-node networking working with near instant finality (~1 sec).
 See [Use Cases](doc/use-cases-private-network.md) for background.

 ## Topology